 First, the syndicator establishes the structure of the investment and brings the investor pool together.
 Then, he or she will oversee and manage this investment.
 Ultimately, through his or her efforts, the syndicator should generate a profit for all investors.

-The syndicator basically serves as the investors’ fiduciary, which means he or she may assume a lot of risk when developing the syndication.
+The syndicator basically serves as the investors’ fiduciary, which means he or she may assume a lot of risk when developing the apartment syndication.
 As a result, the investors should be prepared to pay various real estate investment expenses to compensate the syndicator accordingly.

 Syndication Expenses Include Acquisition Fees